Fundamentals of Sound

 (must listen over headphones)

-In other words, apparent location of the sound source is determined by the IPD rather than the ITD values; ITDs are relevant only in terms of the IPD values they impose.
+In other words, apparent location of the sound source is determined by the IPD rather than the ITD values.

 INTERLUDE: DICHOTIC BEATS